Gatwick Airport: Rail

-The airport railway station, which is next to the South Terminal, provides connections along the Brighton Main Line and Thameslink Core to Victoria, London Bridge and St Pancras stations in London and Brighton, Worthing, Eastbourne, Portsmouth, Chichester and Bognor Regis to the south.
-Although the Gatwick Express to Victoria is the best-known service from the station, other companies (including Thameslink and Great Western Railway) also use the station and Southern services Victoria and London Bridge under its own name.
-Thameslink provides direct trains to Luton Airport; Great Western Railway trains directly link Gatwick Airport with Guildford and Reading for onwards connections to Oxford, Bristol, Plymouth and Cardiff.
-Pedestrians may reach Heathrow Airport by a X26 Express bus from outside East Croydon station, an intermediate stop for rail service to London.
+Gatwick Airport railway station is located adjacent to the South Terminal and has served the airport since 1958.
+It is located on the Brighton Main Line, and is mainly served by Southern, Thameslink, and Gatwick Express.
+It also receives a half-hourly service operated by Great Western Railway via the North Downs Line.

+To the south, Southern, Thameslink, and Gatwick Express all provide direct connections to Brighton.
+Southern also provides connections to Eastbourne, Littlehampton, Bognor Regis, and Portsmouth Harbour.

+To the north, Thameslink provides connections to London Bridge, Gatwick Express provides non-stopping connections to London Victoria, and Southern provides connections to both stations.
+Thameslink trains continue further north through the Thameslink Core to St Pancras International, Bedford, Peterborough, and Cambridge.
+Great Western Railway also provides a half-hourly service to Reading via Guildford.

+The station provides single-change connections to Heathrow Airport and Luton Airport via northbound Thameslink services.
+Heathrow Airport can be reached by changing to the Elizabeth line at Farringdon, whilst Luton Airport can be reached by the Luton DART station at Luton Airport Parkway.

-London Oyster Cards and contactless cards have been accepted on all rail routes from Gatwick Airport into London since January 2016.
+London Oyster Cards and contactless cards are accepted on all rail routes from Gatwick Airport into London.

 Bus

-National Express Coaches operates coaches to Heathrow Airport, Stansted Airport and cities and towns throughout the region and country.
+National Express Coaches operates coaches to Heathrow Airport, London Stansted Airport and cities and towns throughout the region and country.
 Oxford Bus Company operates direct services to Oxford, and EasyBus operates mini-coaches from both terminals to Earls Court and West Brompton.

 Local buses connect the North and South Terminals with Crawley, Horley, Redhill, Horsham and Caterham.
-Services are offered by Metrobus and Fastway, a partly guided bus rapid transit system which was the first of its kind to be built outside a major city.
+Services are offered by Metrobus, including Metrobus's Fastway services operated on a partly guided bus rapid transit system which was the first of its kind to be built outside a major city.

-Bicycle
+Bike

-Route 21 of the National Cycle Network passes under South Terminal, allowing virtually traffic-free cycling and walking northwards to Horley and southwards to Three Bridges and Crawley.
-A goods-style lift runs between the terminal and ground level (labelled "Lift to Cycle Route"), near Zone L.
+Route 21 of the National Cycle Network passes under the South Terminal, allowing virtually traffic-free cycling and walking northwards to Horley and southwards to Three Bridges and Crawley.
+A goods-style lift runs between the terminal and ground level (labelled "Lift to Cycle Route") near Zone L.

 Terminal transfer

 The airport's North and South Terminals are connected by a 0.75 mi, elevated, two-way automated people mover track.
-The transit shuttle normally consists of two automatic, three-car, driver-less trains.
+The transit shuttle normally consists of two automatic, three-car, driverless trains.
 Although colloquially known as a "monorail", the shuttle instead runs on a dual, concrete track with rubber tyres.
-The transit is ground-side, and besides linking the two terminals also serves to link the North terminal to the airport railway station.
+The transit is land side, and besides linking the two terminals also links the North terminal to the airport railway station.